mamerida/do-somethingProyect/README.md

 ## About Proyect :clipboard:

-This proyect consist in a Login, SingUp Page and roulette where you can chose and collection diferents activities from
+This proyect consist in a Login, SingUp Page and roulette where you can chose and collection diferents activities from.

+The project can save differents user at the same time.

 [Boded Api](http://www.boredapi.com/)